Hedius/puppet-clickhouse/REFERENCE.md

 Data type: `String`

 Name of the file, where Clickhouse Server configuration will be stored.
 See https://clickhouse.com/docs/en/operations/configuration_files/.
-Defaults to 'config.xml'
+Defaults to 'config.yaml'

 Default value: `$clickhouse::params::config_file`